wawer77/even/README.md

 To stay even with your friends.

 ## CURRENT TO DO:
+- create balance model, controller and views to connect the users
+- reference users for one balance using balancer1 and balancer2
+- a way to save every balance change - Active Model Dirty

+-start without views and check in console

-## Knowon issues suspended for now:
+## Known issues suspended for now:
 - gem sass is deprecated, therefore need for sassc and rails-sassc

 ## Description